My Note before you read this review:

 It’s called Gold and Platinum Membership.

-Their premium plan started from 399 INR per month.
+Their premium plan starts from 399 INR per month.
 Depending on the worth of your investments, you will have to pay anywhere between 399 INR to 11,999 per month.
-They have a custom plan too if you’re investments are greater than 15cr.
+They have a custom plan too if your investments are greater than 15cr.

 Speaking of the premium plan, let’s talk about INDmoney’s membership and my experience with it, in detail.